crosstheages/public-data/patch-notes.md

   - Game window will now be put in foreground if you are in the queue and are matched.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.14.5019 Patch

+`2023-05-25 15:00 UTC`

+### Fixes

+- Shop
+  - Fixed an issue with Neo reborn Chest not counting towards the first 2000 Neo bought for the CTA Cap bonus.
+For users that previously opened Neo Reborn, we made the change retroactive.
+- Duel
+  - Fixed an issue with the "Control" display in card details from cards you draw showing incorrect player.
+- UI
+  - Fixed an issue with the current event not loading correctly for some people.
+  - Fixed an issue with the game mode selection screen hiding the footer when closed.
+  - Fixed an issue with the currencies not refreshing properly after switching to another account.
+  - Fixed a few display issues with the leaderboard.

 ## 0.14.5004 Patch